cca/moodle-backups/readme.md

 The utility returns the first backup found and exits.
 It exist with a non-zero status failure if no backup is found.
 It only works on files stored in the "backups" directory and the optional `SEMESTER` parameter expects the backup files to be named like "2018FA[.\*].tar.gz" where the [.\*] can be anything.

+## Course CSV "contained in" field

+I also wrote a python script "app.py" to help take a list of the files contained in each backup archive and add them to a spreadsheet of courses, so we don't have to use the above process to locate files.
+The information in "backups.py" is incomplete but the idea is that you can add the Moodle IDs contained in a backup file there, download a "courses.csv" file from the Moodle Backups Index spreadsheet, and run `python3 app.py` to create a new "modified-courses.csv" spreadsheet with a filled out "Contained In".

 ## LICENSE

 [ECL Version 2.0](https://opensource.org/licenses/ECL-2.0)